 STRENGTHEN POLICY-MAKING PROCESSES

 Countries with strong and actionable policies around flu and other diseases are more ready to respond in the event of a pandemic or other epidemic threat.

 Organize Communication & Awareness Building Activities

-PIVI enhances a partner’s educational activities around the importance of flu vaccines.
+PIVI enhances a partner’s educational activities around the importance of flu and other pandemic vaccines.

-PIVI can help strengthen some of the core areas of pandemic preparedness including the creation of systems to distribute the vaccine and to get the vaccines to people who need them.
+PIVI is helping to strengthen some of the core areas of pandemic preparedness including the creation of systems to distribute pandemic influenza vaccine, as well as COVID-19 vaccine – getting the vaccines to people who need them.

 Strengthen Health Systems – Build Vaccine Capacity – Save Lives

 PIVI works in partnership with the Centers for Disease Control and Prevention (CDC), Ministries of Health, corporate partners and others to create sustainable, routine, seasonal influenza vaccination programs in low- and middle-income countries.